safl/chplforpyp-docs/docs/source/basics.rst

 +--------------------------------------------------+-+----------------------------------------------------+

 .. note::
-    Notice that the interface for reading input is quite different, however, also equivally simple.
-In Python you need to explicitly cast the input, where in Chapel the type of the input is provided to the ``read/readln`` functions directly.
+    Notice that the interface for reading input is quite different, though equally simple.
+In Python you need to explicitly cast the input, whereas in Chapel the type of the input is provided to the ``read/readln`` functions directly.

 Conditionals and Blocks